MaterialDesignInXAML/MaterialDesignInXamlToolkit/README.md

 # ![Alt text](web/images/MD4XAML28.png "How Can I Use The Themes?")
 Source Code

-To load the source project you will need Visual Studio 2019.
+To load the source project you will need Visual Studio 2022.
 Don't worry if you have an earlier version, you can still use the compiled assemblies from NuGet (`Install-Package MaterialDesignThemes`).
-There are two demo projects in the solution, restore the necessary NuGet packages and correct the programming syntax that is not compatible with C# versions lower than C# 8.0 (`currently used in Visual Studio 2019`).
-Then, you should be able to fire both of these projects up.
-One is a "pure" Material Design project, the other illustrates how to combine with Dragablz & MahApps.
+There are three demo projects in the solution, restore the necessary NuGet packages and correct the programming syntax that is not compatible with C# versions lower than C# 10.0 (`currently used in Visual Studio 2022`).
+Then, you should be able to fire the projects up.
+The first one is a "pure" Material Design 2 project.
+The second one shows how to combine with Dragablz and MahApps.
+The last one is a Material Design 3 project (`In Development`).

 # ![Alt text](web/images/MD4XAML28.png "Contributions") Contribution Guidelines